sts10/tidy/readme.markdown

           Do NOT sort outputted list alphabetically.
 Preserves original list order.
 Note that duplicates lines and blank lines will still be removed

+      --normalize
+          Normalize Unicode of all characters of all words.
+May slow down performance

   -l, --lowercase
           Lowercase all words on new list